 A DJI Mavic Pro drone lacking any raptor features was used for comparison.
-The drone was black, weighed 0.734 kg, had a diagonal length of 335mm and a maximum speed of 18 m/s (Fig. S1).
+The drone was black, weighed 0.734 kg, had a diagonal length of 335 mm and a maximum speed of 18 m s-1 (electronic supplementary material, figure S1).

-139 2.3 Field procedure
+2.3.
+Field procedure

-Field work was done on 34 days between February 25th 2019 and November 22nd 2019, excluding the breeding season (April till July) carrying out on average six field days a month.
+Field work was done on 34 days between 25 February 2019 and 22 November 2019, excluding the breeding season (April to July) carrying out on average six field days a month.
 The experiments were conducted by a team of three people: a pilot, an operator of a ground camera (Sony FDR-AX53 4K Camcorder, 50 fps) and a coordinator with audio recorder and GPS receiver.
-The speed and direction of the wind were measured immediately prior to the flights, using an anemometer (Kaindl windmaster 2) and a compass (Compass Galaxy).
-We avoided rain and strong wind (> 6 on the Beaufort scale).
-We recorded which birds were present (species and number), their behaviour (foraging, resting or restless) and location (using a Bushnell Tour V4 Range Finder and the ground camera).
+The speed and direction of the wind were measured immediately prior to the flights, using an anemometer (Kaindl Windmaster 2) and a compass (Compass Galaxy).
+We avoided rain and strong wind (greater than 6 on the Beaufort scale).
+We recorded which birds were present (species and number), their behaviour (foraging, resting or restless) and location (using a Bushnell Tour V4 range finder and the ground camera).

-When flocks of the aforementioned species were spotted on the ground, a deterrence When flocks of the aforementioned species were spotted on the ground, a deterrence experiment started.
-Twenty-five percent of these experiments were randomly assigned to start with a control trial (see results for details).
-During these trials birds were monitored without performing any deterrence action for ten minutes.
+When flocks of the aforementioned species were spotted on the ground, a deterrence experiment started.
+Twenty-five per cent of these experiments were randomly assigned to start with a control trial (see Results for details).
+During these trials, birds were monitored without performing any deterrence action for ten minutes.

 If flocks of birds remained after a control trial or if no control trial was assigned, a deterrence action was performed with either the RobotFalcon or the drone (chosen randomly).
 A deterrence action included the whole sequence of the RobotFalcon or the drone approaching the flock until taking off and subsequently hunting the flock until it was out of sight.
 At the start, the pilot flew the RobotFalcon or the drone such that it approached the birds in a straight line at a constant altitude, until the birds initiated flight.
-The altitude of this approach was randomly determined to be either high (>50m) or low (<50m), both with a probability 0.5.
-We chose 50m as the threshold.
+The altitude of this approach was randomly determined to be either high (greater than 50 m) or low (less than 50 m), both with a probability 0.5.
+We chose 50 m as the threshold.
 If the threshold was higher, the pilot could no longer distinguish birds on the ground.
-When approaching birds from a low altitude, we aimed to have the model predator fly as low as possible (e.g. 5-20m), and actual altitude was measured through the GPS in the RobotFalcon.
+When approaching birds from a low altitude, we aimed to have the model predator fly as low as possible (e.g. 5-20 m), and actual altitude was measured through the GPS in the RobotFalcon.
 In practice, due to limited altitude feedback to the pilot, there was substantial variation in altitude within flights intended to be high and low and in the statistical analysis we therefore used the actual altitude rather than the categories high and low (see below).

-The flight initiation of the flock was defined as the moment when at least one bird started taking off (i.e. from the moment it started flapping its wings) and was subsequently followed by the rest of the flock.
+The flight initiation of the flock was defined as the moment when at least one bird started taking off (i.e. from the moment it started flapping its wings) and was followed by the rest of the flock.
 Once the flock was airborne, the RobotFalcon or the drone chased it (pursuit), while occasionally trying to intercept individuals by diving in the flock (attacks).
-This mimicked the hunting behaviour of real peregrine falcons, following videorecordings and behavioural analyses in previous work (Zoratto et al., 2010; Storms et al., 2019, Table 1).
+This mimicked the hunting behaviour of real peregrine falcons, following videore-cordings and behavioural analyses in previous work [22,24].